marikann/go-cookbook/serialization/json.md

 category: 'Serialization'
 ---

-JSON (JavaScript Object Notation) is a popular data interchange format due to its simplicity and readability.
+JSON is a popular data interchange format due to its simplicity and readability.
 Go provides built-in support for encoding and decoding JSON using the `encoding/json` package.
 This guide provides examples for working with JSON in Go, suitable for both beginners and experienced engineers.

 ## Basic JSON Serialization